Colonization of Mars: Communication with Earth

 Communications with Earth are relatively straightforward during the half-sol when Earth is above the Martian horizon.
 NASA and ESA included communications relay equipment in several of the Mars orbiters, so Mars already has communications satellites.
 While these will eventually wear out, additional orbiters with communication relay capability are likely to be launched before any colonization expeditions are mounted.

 The one-way communication delay due to the speed of light ranges from about 3 minutes at closest approach (approximated by perihelion of Mars minus aphelion of Earth) to 22 minutes at the largest possible superior conjunction (approximated by aphelion of Mars plus aphelion of Earth).
-Real-time communication, such as telephone conversations or Internet Relay Chat, between Earth and Mars would be highly impractical due to the long time lags involved.
+Real-time communication, such as telephone conversations or Internet Relay Chat, between Earth and Mars would be impractical due to the long time lags involved.
 NASA has found that direct communication can be blocked for about two weeks every synodic period, around the time of superior conjunction when the Sun is directly between Mars and Earth, although the actual duration of the communications blackout varies from mission to mission depending on various factors—such as the amount of link margin designed into the communications system, and the minimum data rate that is acceptable from a mission standpoint.
 In reality most missions at Mars have had communications blackout periods of the order of a month.

-A satellite at the or Earth–Sun Lagrangian point could serve as a relay during this period to solve the problem; even a constellation of communications satellites would be a minor expense in the context of a full colonization program.
+A satellite at the or Earth–Sun Lagrangian point could serve as a relay during this period to solve the communication blackout problem; even a constellation of communications satellites would be a minor expense in the context of a full colonization program.
 However, the size and power of the equipment needed for these distances make the L4 and L5 locations unrealistic for relay stations, and the inherent stability of these regions, although beneficial in terms of station-keeping, also attracts dust and asteroids, which could pose a risk.
 Despite that concern, the STEREO probes passed through the L4 and L5 regions without damage in late 2009.

 Recent work by the University of Strathclyde's Advanced Space Concepts Laboratory, in collaboration with the European Space Agency, has suggested an alternative relay architecture based on highly non-Keplerian orbits.
 These are a special kind of orbit produced when continuous low-thrust propulsion, such as that produced from an ion engine or solar sail, modifies the natural trajectory of a spacecraft.
 Such an orbit would enable continuous communications during solar conjunction by allowing a relay spacecraft to "hover" above Mars, out of the orbital plane of the two planets.
 Such a relay avoids the problems of satellites stationed at either L4 or L5 by being significantly closer to the surface of Mars while still maintaining continuous communication between the two planets.